 Norms are an important concept in psychological testing.
-They allow you to compare your results on a test to the average person within a given population (e.g., your country, your age group, your occupational group.)
+They allow you to compare your results on a test with the average person within a given population (e.g., your country, your age group, your occupational group).
 And from this, norms allow us to understand what scores should be considered average, what scores should be considered high, and what scores should be considered low.
 This section will take a brief look at the use and relevance of norms on the DiSC profile.

 When people take a psychological test, they receive what is called a raw score.
 This usually involves adding the number of items answered in a certain way and/or subtracting the number of items that are answered in a different way.
 For example, Graph III raw scores on DiSC Classic are derived by adding the number of a participant's "most" responses and subtracting the number of a participant's "least" responses.
-The raw score on each DiSC scale that ranges from roughly -28 to 28 on Graph III of the profile.
+The raw score on each DiSC scale ranges from roughly -28 to +28 on Graph III of the profile.
 This range may be smaller depending on the language version of the instrument (see Scoring of the DiSC Profile for more information.)
 Test designers need some way, however, to interpret the meaning of that raw score.
 That is, what does a score of 9 mean in practical terms?
 Is it high?
 Is it low?
 Consequently, tests are "referenced" so that test designers can make sense of raw scores and attach some practical meaning to the results.
+There are a variety of ways to reference a test.
+DiSC is "norm-referenced," which means that a person's raw scores (ranging from roughly -28 to +28) are interpreted relative to how everyone else in the population scores on that scale.
+This is a very common way to reference a psychological instrument.
+So, for example, if the average person in a population receives a raw score of -6 on a scale, a raw score of +5 may be considered quite high.